-Step 4: Identify and research potential sites for availability of placements, Preceptor qualifications, type of work environment, and range of opportunities.
+Step 4: Identify and research potential sites for availability of placements, preceptor qualifications, type of work environment, and range of opportunities.
+Details are found later in these guidelines.

 Step 5: Contact Field Experience site(s) of interest, discuss activities and terms of placement, and make any final decisions.
 Begin draft of the Application and Learning Contract (see Appendices).